danairwanda/laradocker/README.md

-# Laravel applications with Docker
+# Deployment Laravel using Docker
 This repo contains a Laravel installation setup to use Docker to create a development environment.
 This repo can be used as a starting point for developing Laravel apps with Docker.

 You can check this medium [post](https://medium.com/@mrfoh/developing-laravel-applications-with-docker-7324c0a0789a) out for more information.